Andr0id88/kalivoidrice/.config/ranger/luke_ranger_readme.md

 ## Many little additions!

 + Basic additions:
-	+ V -- Make a new file and edit it in vim
+	+ V -- Make a new file and edit it in nvim
 	+ cW -- rename *all* selected files, editing in your text editor
 	+ mkd -- Make a directory/folder
 	+ sc -- Makes a link/shortcut (ln -sT)